JordanJWSmith/extremeAccountability/README.md

 1. Hardcoded email
 2. LLM-generated email
 3. Set up DB to retrieve dynamic sensitive values
+4. Trigger if there are fewer than 4 activities in a week
-4. Emails keep getting worse the longer the dry spell gets
+5. Emails keep getting worse the longer the dry spell gets

 Milestone 2: Frontend
 1. Frontend with dashboard and email input